Billionaire Profile

 Founded George Kaiser Family Foundation

-Established a foundation focused on philanthropy, particularly early childhood education.
+Established a foundation focused on childhood poverty and early education.

 Philanthropy & Social Impact